Naďa Konvalinková

-Of her numerous film roles, one of the best known one is that of a carnivorous plant from the 1977 black comedy Dinner for Adele.
+Of her numerous film roles, one of the best known one is in the 1977 black comedy Dinner for Adele.

 During 1980–2005 she was married to actor Oldřich Kaiser, with whom she had daughter Karolina in 1983.
 (Karolina is a stage actress as well.)

 In her later years her struggle with weight attracted media attention, and in 2011 she was the host of the TV show Jste to, co jíte ("You are what You Eat" (the Czech title is a pun, akin to "it/eat").
 Before that for 7 years she was a co-host of the TV show about food, Pochoutky ("Delicacies").